junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-19-SPN-All-fours.md

 "It's not if I can come back with the correct answer."
 Cas reappears, sitting back into the seat, picking up the pillows, trying to make them form the same comfortable soft castles as before.

-"You flied back in time just to check what card game they're playing?"
+"You flew back in time just to check what card game they're playing?"
 Sam rubs his temple.

 Dean chuckles.
-"Trust me, it's not the first time he did something like that.
-I asked what that ancient Egyptian food actually taste like one time, he went back to grab a piece."
+"Trust me, it's not the first time he's done something like that.
+I asked what that ancient Egyptian food actually tastes like one time, and he went back to grab a piece for me."

 Sam sighs loudly.
 "Why am I not surprised?"

 Cas looks at him blankly.
 "Is there a problem?"

-"No, not at all," Dean answers before Sam can, dragging the angel closer so he can lean against his shoulder comfortably.
+"No, not at all," Dean answers before Sam can, dragging the angel closer so he can lean against his shoulder comfortably again.

 "So what's that card game?"
-Jack asks, insistent.
+Jack asks, persistent.

 "Did I guess right?"
 Dean looks at Cas, eyes expectant and excited.